The Vertical Wall Series. New to the series? Start with What Is the Wall?, then follow the remaining parts in order. View all five pieces →

 The United States and China are in a dead sprint to dominate AI, and neither intends to share the prize.

 China is running the same playbook with different players.
-State-backed AI labs — companies like Baidu, with direct government funding and access to massive computing resources — are scaling at comparable speed.
-The difference is that China doesn't have to pretend the goal is "innovation."
-It's strategy.
-Mass deployment of AI in factories, in military planning, in surveillance systems where removing humans from the loop isn't a bug — it's the point.
+State-backed AI labs (companies like Baidu, with direct government funding and access to massive computing resources) are scaling at comparable speed.
+The difference is that China can call it what it is: strategy.
+Mass deployment of AI in factories, in military planning, in surveillance systems where removing humans from the loop is the point.

 In 2024, a former researcher named Leopold Aschenbrenner published a detailed warning called "Situational Awareness."
-His argument: the AI systems being built weren't just getting incrementally better — they were approaching the point where competitive pressure between nations would trigger an intelligence explosion.
-Both sides would push AI to improve itself, not because it was safe, but because slowing down meant losing.
+His argument: the AI systems being built were approaching the point where competitive pressure between nations would trigger an intelligence explosion.
+Both sides would push AI to improve itself, because slowing down meant losing.
 As of early 2026, his timeline looks conservative.

 The Trillion-Dollar Battlefield

-When we talk about AI as a weapon, we don't mean robots with guns — at least not yet.
-We mean economic weapons.
+When we talk about AI as a weapon, we mean economic weapons, at least for now.
 The ability to collapse entire industries overnight and redirect that value to whoever controls the AI.

 Consider what happened in January 2026.
-Anthropic's twenty-dollar tools didn't just compete with Wall Street's data providers — they replaced them.
+Anthropic's twenty-dollar tools replaced Wall Street's data providers.
 Thomson Reuters, one of the largest information companies in the world, had its worst stock market day in history.
 FactSet, a company that sells financial data to banks and hedge funds, dropped over ten percent in a single session.
-Analysts started calling it "Software-mageddon."
+The nickname that stuck: "Software-mageddon."

-Now multiply that across every knowledge-work industry — law, accounting, consulting, insurance, government contracting — and you start to see the scale.
-This isn't a recession.
-It's a controlled demolition of the old economy, with AI-native systems built on top of the rubble.
+Now multiply that across every knowledge-work industry (law, accounting, consulting, insurance, government contracting) and you start to see the scale.
+This is a controlled demolition of the old economy, with AI-native systems built on top of the rubble.

 Both the US and China understand this.
-Both are incentivized to push AI past the point where humans add meaningful value to the process.
-Not because they want to eliminate human workers, necessarily, but because the country that gets there first controls the new economy.
-And the country that controls the new economy controls everything downstream — trade, finance, and eventually, political leverage over every nation that doesn't have its own AI.
+Both are incentivized to push AI past the point where humans add meaningful value to the process, because the country that gets there first controls the new economy.
+And the country that controls the new economy controls everything downstream: trade, finance, and eventually, political leverage over every nation that doesn't have its own AI.

 Compute Is the New Oil